Monday, September 1, 2025

 Maine Gov. Janet Mills beats Donald Trump, gets school meal funds restored while defending trans kids.
 She said she would see him in court.
 She did.
 She won.

 Heather Cox Richardson keeps writing about what is really going on.
-She's just a historian who reads the paper.
+She's just a historian who reads the paper, and is functioning more as a journalist in real time, synthesizing the information coming out.

 JD Pritzker is fighting the regime as a governor in many ways, countering virtually every move.
 Protecting autism data, inviting Canadians to visit, criticizing enshitification in federal government with flunky cabinet choices.